 Our market risk is also affected by changes in interest rates.
-We had \$2.1 billion of total debt, net of unamortized discounts and premium, outstanding as of December 31, 2014.
+We had \$2.1 billion of total debt, excluding debt discounts, issuance costs and premium, outstanding as of December 31, 2015.
 Of the total amount, taking into consideration existing interest rate hedges, we had \$1.0 billion of fixed-rate debt and \$1.1 billion of floating-rate debt.

-Based on the amount of our floating-rate debt as of December 31, 2014, each 25 basis point increase or decrease in interest rates would increase or decrease our annual interest expense and cash outlay by approximately \$2.6 million when the floor rate is not applicable.
-This potential increase or decrease is based on the simplified assumption that the level of floating-rate debt remains constant with an immediate across-the-board increase or decrease as of December 31, 2014 with no subsequent change in rates for the remainder of the period.
+Based on the amount of our floating-rate debt as of December 31, 2015, each 25-basis point increase or decrease in interest rates would increase or decrease our annual interest expense and cash outlay by approximately \$2.7 million when the floor rate is not applicable.
+This potential increase or decrease is based on the simplified assumption that the level of floating-rate debt remains constant with an immediate across-the-board increase or decrease as of December 31, 2015 with no subsequent change in rates for the remainder of the period.